 Written by Dr. Sohel Islam

-Sohel Islam, MD is a Board-Certified Plastic, Cosmetic & Reconstructive Surgeon and Hand Surgeon.
-He specializes in hand surgery, breast surgery including augmentations, lifts and reductions, male breast reduction, nipple tattoos and post-mastectomy breast reconstruction as well as facelifts, necklifts, eyelid surgery, liposuction, tummy tucks, mommy makeovers, excess skin removal, body procedures, reconstruction following trauma or surgery and Botox and Fillers for anti-aging, lip enhancement and more.
-He practices at Advanced Specialty Care’s Danbury & Ridgefield offices.
+Dr. Sohel Islam is a board-certified Cosmetic & Plastic Surgeon and Hand Surgeon.
+He specializes in hand surgery, breast surgery, including breast augmentations, lifts, reductions, male breast reduction, nipple tattoos and post-mastectomy breast reconstruction, as well as facelifts, necklifts, eyelid surgery, liposuction, tummy tucks, mommy makeovers, excess skin removal, body procedures, reconstruction following trauma or surgery and Botox and Fillers for anti-aging, lip enhancement and more.
+Dr. Islam practices at Advanced Specialty Care’s Ridgefield, CT and Danbury, CT offices.